(Last Updated 04/12/2023)

 Rating: Moderate Policy

+In addition to those date labels required under the FDA model Food Code provisions adopted by Connecticut, Connecticut requires date labeling on dairy products.
 Connecticut requires that dairy products not manufactured, packaged and heat treated in a manner that makes the product safe to store at room temperature are marked with a "last sale date."
-However, neither sale nor donation is restricted for any food item past date.
+Neither sale nor donation is restricted for past date dairy products.
+However, the sale or donation of past date reduced oxygen packaging items and refrigerated, ready-to-eat, time/temperature control for safety food is prohibited.

 Overview